KinseyNeas/Blackjack/README.md

 ### Game Buttons
 #### MainMenu
-*?* brings up the rules of Blackjack.
+*(?)* brings up the rules of Blackjack.

-*Choose Card* allows you to change the color of the card design.
+*(Choose Card)* allows you to change the color of the card design.

-*Start Game* starts the actual game of Blackjack.
+*(Start Game)* starts the actual game of Blackjack.
 Once you start, there is no going back.

 #### GameBoard
-*Deal* starts the round by shuffling the deck and distributing 2 cards to the player and the dealer.
+*(Deal)* starts the round by shuffling the deck and distributing 2 cards to the player and the dealer.

-*Hit* allows the player to draw another card.
+*(Hit)* allows the player to draw another card.

-*Stand* indicates that the player is done with their turn and the dealer should make their move.
+*(Stand)* indicates that the player is done with their turn and the dealer should make their move.

-Move your mouse around the screen to *aim* the ship and click the mouse to *shoot*.

 ### Additional Features
 #### *(included outside of minimum required elements)*

-I added functionality that allowed the player to shoot pill bullets at the germs.
-When a bullet hits a germ the bullet is deleted and the germ spawns two smaller, discolored germs.
-If these smaller germs are hit they will delete without spawning new germs.

-In addition to the added shooting functionality I drew up custom sprites for the game so as to make it more aesthetically interesting!
+I added background audio to the game and audio to button clicks.

+I added dynamic card color changing, which can be seen in the Main Menu.
+When you click the card design you want, the card design changes on the screen.
+Also in the Main Menu I dynamically generate card positions for the background cards.

+Within my card flipping animation, I utilized Animation Events so that the animation would change based on card design.

-Lastly, I attempted to play with the animation object in unity in hopes of animating my sprites, but I wasn't able to figure out how to implement it successfully.
+Lastly, I attempted to add a card dealing animation but the animation was messing up my card positions so I changed it back to normal.